 Verizon Communications Inc., based in New York City and incorporated in Delaware, was formed on June 30, 2000, with the merger of Bell Atlantic Corp. and GTE Corp.
-Learn more about the history & timeline of Verizon Communications.
+Learn more about the history and timeline of Verizon Communications.

 Bell Atlantic stock certificates remain valid and should not be sent in for exchange.
 We do, however, encourage you to take advantage of Book- Entry, which allows shares to be issued in statement based ownership.
 Shareowners can send their certificates with a letter of instruction requesting to have their certificates deposited into a Book-Entry account.
 When sending certificates in the mail, shareowners should use registered mail insured for 3% of the market value of the shares.
 Certificates should be mailed to:Verizon Communications, c/o Computershare